pyzo/zoof-website/ui/layout.rst

 ------

 The HSplit horizontally splits the available space in regions, which size can be set by the user by dragging the divider.
-A splitter is not aware of the natural size of its content, but it does take the minimum size of its children into account (and a splitter sets its own minimum size as the combined minimum size of its children plus a little extra).
+Unlike an HBox or VBox, a splitter is not aware of the natural size of its content, and only takes the minimum size of its children into account.
+A splitter sets its own minimum size as the combined minimum size of its children (plus a little extra).

 ..
 UIExample:: 300